Department of Elementary and Secondary Education Logo

 Leveraging Existing Pipelines

 • Invest in student teachers and paraprofessionals.
-These educators are more likely to stay in your school longer than other new hires and are more effective with students than the average first year teacher.
+These educators are already rooted in your school community, are more likely to stay in your school longer than other new hires and can be more effective with students than the average first year teacher.
+Consider developing a partnership with an educator preparation provider to support these educators and build this pipeline, and consider whether the Registered Teacher Apprenticeship Program may be a good option for your community.

 Early Hiring